The Church of the East: Christianity’s Forgotten Fourth Branch

 A watershed moment in the Church of the East’s modern history came on November 11, 1994, when Pope John Paul II and Mar Dinkha IV, Patriarch of the Assyrian Church of the East, signed the Common Christological Declaration.

 For nearly sixteen centuries, the Church of the East had been labeled “Nestorian,” accused of Christological heresy, and effectively isolated from the broader Christian world.
-The 1994 declaration reversed this narrative.
-It explicitly affirmed that both Rome and the Assyrian Church of the East profess the same orthodox Christology: Christ is one person with two natures (divine and human), united without confusion, without separation, and without division.
+The 1994 declaration reframed that history.
+It explicitly affirmed that both Rome and the Assyrian Church of the East profess the same faith in Christ—true God and true man—and acknowledged that “the controversies of the past led to anathemas, bearing on persons and on formulas,” which the two churches now consign to the past.

 This recognition was not merely symbolic.
 It opened the door to closer communion, though full structural unity remains distant.
 It validated the Church of the East’s claim to apostolic orthodoxy and signaled to the broader Christian world that this ancient church’s theological voice deserves serious engagement.